-- 1. From the Edit Family screen, click the icon for one of the adults to move them to a new family. - 2.
-Depending on the custody status, you may want to ensure the children are in both families.
-To do this, find the new family and add any children to it, without removing them from their current family.
+- 1. From the Edit Family screen, select the link Move to New Family for one of the adults. - 2.
+Depending on custody status, you may want to ensure the children are in both families.
+To do this, find the new family and add any children to it, without

-- 3. Create a Former Spouse relationship to both adults. - 4.
+- removing them from their current family. - 3.
+Create a Former Spouse relationship to both adults. - 4.
 Update phone and address information. - 5.
-Add any name changes on the Edit Individual screen (under Advanced Settings). - 6.
-Update the Marital Status for both individuals.
+Add any name changes on the Edit Individual screen (under Advanced Settings).